outdreamer/build-a-cure/invention_differences.md

 		- then it could generate other types of logic by applying other structures:
 			- generate 'first order' logic which adds 'function arguments' by applying core structures (like variables, which are a core structure of the 'change' interface) to the problem space and checking them for structures of relevance/usefulness, like if a particular generated structure accurately transforms inputs into outputs better than other methods (which is a default 'optimization' structure in my system that solutions can be checked for)
 		- it can also check if two structures (like a 'conjecture' or 'hypothesis' are a structure of 'equality')
+	- the logical tests in these systems are manually coded, whereas my system can also generate the test function to filter solutions by a particular metric

 7. whats the difference between this & existing system analysis
 	- the more accurate term for my project is interface analysis (to automate problem-solving),